brenns10/pybingo/README.md

     pip install tornado

 Or, just install from the requirements file (`pip install -r requirements.txt`).
-Then, just run the `pybingo.py` file:
+Then, just run the `pybingo.py` file.
+You need to specify a board as a text file, which shuld have at least 24 lines (one for each cell).
+You should also provide your hostname as an argument (for the WebSocket URL in the JavaScript code).
+You can also specify a port.

-    ./pybingo.py
+    ./pybingo.py tekin.txt -H my.host.name -P 8668

 Contributing
 ------------